-Admission Requirements for Degree-Seeking Applicants

-Requirements are as follows:
+Admission Requirements for Degree-Seeking Applicants Requirements are as follows:

-- Completed application - Three letters of reference - Application fee of \$25 - Resume - Bachelor degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - · Official transcripts for all degree(s) received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program (if such transcripts are not submitted, leveling courses may be required) - Minimum 2.5 undergraduate grade point average - TOEFL paper score of 550 or computer score of 213 or web based score of 79 or higher (international students only) - Demonstrated English proficiency (non-native-English speakers only) please see page 8 for information about the English proficiency requirment - For international students, please see page 8 of the catalog for information about requirements for international students.
+- · Completed application and - Three letters of reference - Application fee of \$25 - Resume - Bachelor degree from a regionally-accredited U.S. institution or international equivalent (students from all academic disciplines are invited to apply) - · Official transcripts for all degree(s) received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program (if such transcripts are not submitted, leveling courses may be required) - Minimum 2.5 undergraduate grade point average - TOEFL paper score of 550 or computer score of 213 or web based score of 79 or higher (international students only) - For international applicants, please see additional requirements on page 6.